KumoCorp/kumomta/docs/reference/kumo.dkim/rsa_sha256_signer.md

 * *string* - path to the file from which the signing key will be loaded.
 * *object* - load the key from a key management store

-The contents of the loaded must be either an RSA PEM or a PKCS8 PEM file.
+The key must be either RSA PEM or a PKCS8 PEM encoded.

 ```lua
 local file_signer = kumo.dkim.rsa_sha256_signer {